centau/ecr/docs/wiki/component-storage.md

 In an ECS, each component type has its own pool.
-Given the properties of a sparse set, this makes adding, removing, changing and checking for components a very fast operation.
+Given the properties of a sparse set, this makes adding, removing, changing and checking for components very fast operations.
 We have the best possible random-access and sequential-access speeds because of the sparse and dense arrays.
 However, because component pools are independent from each other, this approach suffers when querying for multiple component types.